vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 vol. 19 pp. 558-559 (New series) Agastyasrama-Vide Dey p.
 2 for

 eight places so called (but he does not state authorities for all).
 A (on r.
 Durjaya) V 96.1 (wbere demon Vatāpi was killed by Agastya): B V. Dh.
 S 85.
 29, PI.
 12. 4, v.
 19. 198 (near Puskara): C (near Pra yāga) V 87.
 20; D (near Gokarna) V 88.
 18; E (near Janasthāna and Pancavati about five yojanas from Sutiksnasrama) Rām.
 III.
 11. 38-42, Raghu.
 XIII.
-36. There is an ancient shrine of Agastya about one mile from Akola village in Nagar District beyond the Pravarā river; F (near the sea in Pāņdya country) Adi 216.
+36. There is an ancient shrine of Agastya about one mile from Akola village in Nagar District beyond the Pravarā river; F (near the sea in Pāṇdya country) Adi 216.
 3, 88.
 13, 118.
 4, 130.
 6.--one of the five Naritirthas).
 Rām.
 IV.
 41.

 16 (on Malaya) and Bh.
 X. 79.167.
 Agastyatirtha--(in Pandya country) V